sara-nl/sdrdocs/source/Pages/Basics/basic_usage.rst

 Basic Usage
 **************

-This page provides information on the basic usage of the data repository.
-It also describes the online deposite workflow on the Data Repository.
+This page provides information on the basic usage of the data repository, such as depositing data, searching data and downloading data.
+It also describes the online deposite workflow which is the steps that you take to deposit data on the Data Repository.

 .. contents::
     :depth: 4